greywolf001au/termhelper/README.md

       debug: true
     });

+Note:
-Note: To have no prompt displayed set the prompt to a blank string.
+	To have no prompt displayed set the prompt to a blank string.
+	Log settings currently must be set manually in termhelper.lib.js

   -----------------------------------------------------------------------------------------------